For systems configuration files

 test_suite:

-- name: "registry_test"
+- id: "registry_test"

 description: "Test for Security Vulnerabilities using Garak"